vaivb/hello-world/README.md

 # hello-world
 program for hello world
-I am doing masters in Internetworking at Dalhousie university I am engineer from India
+I am doing masters in Internetworking at Dalhousie university I have 2 years experince in Angular development